Pavelec lifts Jets past Coyotes 6-3 in season debut

+WINNIPEG, Manitoba (AP) -- Ondrej Pavelec was glad his long wait to get back to the NHL ended with a victory - even if it wasn't his best game.

-WINNIPEG, Manitoba (AP) -- Ondrej Pavelec made 30 saves in his season debut, and the Winnipeg Jets halted a four-game losing streak with goals from six players in a 6-3 victory over the Arizona Coyotes on Wednesday night.
+The veteran goalie made 30 saves as the Winnipeg Jets halted a four-game losing streak Wednesday night, helped by goals from six players in a 6-3 win over the Arizona Coyotes.

-It was Pavelec's first NHL game this season after the veteran goalie was sent to the American Hockey League's Manitoba Moose at the end of training camp.
-The 29-year-old Pavelec was recalled Tuesday to start instead of Connor Hellebuyck and Michael Hutchinson, who each struggled during the team's winless skid (0-3-1).
+Pavelec, 29, was sent to the American Hockey League's Manitoba Moose at the end of training camp, but Winnipeg recalled him Tuesday.

+''I think as a goalie, you get called up from the AHL, you can't ask more from the team in front of him,'' Pavelec said. ''I think the guys battled so hard.
+I think they realized the goalie would be struggling in the first period.
+It's a nice comeback and was nice to get the win in the first game, that's for sure.''

+Jets coach Paul Maurice left the door open for Pavelec to start Saturday when Winnipeg hosts St. Louis.

+''Oh, it's early, eh,'' he said when asked. ''This is six games in nine nights for our hockey team here tonight, so we're going to take the day off (Thursday).
+But he's feeling good, we're feeling good.
+I probably won't be changing a whole lot.''

-Josh Morrissey, Blake Wheeler, Andrew Copp, Shawn Matthais, Jacob Trouba and Nikolaj Ehlers scored for the Jets, who started a four-game homestand.
-Mathieu Perreault and Dustin Byfuglien each had a pair of assists.
+Bryan Little, Blake Wheeler, Andrew Copp, Joel Armia, Jacob Trouba and Nikolaj Ehlers scored for the Jets, who started a four-game homestand.
+Little also had an assist and Dustin Byfuglien added a pair.

+Josh Jooris, Oliver Ekman-Larsson and Jakob Chychrun had Arizona's goals.

+The Coyotes led 2-1 after the first period, but the Jets scored three straight goals in the second to take a 4-2 lead, and then added the first pair in the third.

+''In the second period, they came out real strong and we couldn't match their ability to win puck battles,'' Coyotes coach Dave Tippett said. ''You win puck battles, which allows you to play in the offensive zone.
+We lost too many battles in front of our net and they ended up in goals.''

-Arizona's Mike Smith stopped 29 of the 35 shots he faced before being replaced by Louis Domingue following Winnipeg's sixth goal midway through the third period.
+Mike Smith stopped 29 of the 35 shots he faced for Arizona before being replaced by Louis Domingue after Winnipeg's sixth goal midway through the third period.
 Domingue made four saves for the Coyotes, who have lost three straight.
 Their last win was 4-3 against the Jets at home last Friday.

-Josh Jooris, Oliver Ekman-Larsson and Jakob Chychrun had Arizona's goals.

-The Coyotes led 2-1 after the first period, but the Jets scored three straight goals in the second to take a 4-2 lead.

 Pavelec received his familiar ''Pavy!
 Pavy!'' chant from the crowd in the middle period after his quick stick deflected a shot by Radim Vrbata over the net.